 Discretionary trusts are generally subject to surcharge rates of land tax.
-However, general rates of land tax can apply to the trustee where the discretionary trust has previously made a valid nomination of a beneficiary in relation to land that was owned before 1 January 2006 (pre-2006 land).
+However, general rates of land tax can apply to the trustee where the discretionary trust has previously made a valid nomination of a beneficiary in relation to land owned before 1 January 2006 (pre-2006 land).

 While it is now too late to make a new nomination in relation to pre-2006 land, the trustee can nominate a subsequent beneficiary provided the trustee:

-- Owned land before 1 January 2006,
+- Owned land before 1 January 2006.

-- Notified us of the land held on trust,
+- Notified us of the land held on trust.

-- Nominated beneficiary or beneficiaries in place, and
+- Nominated beneficiary or beneficiaries in place.

 You can notify us of a subsequent beneficiary by lodging a nomination form.
 This form must be completed by the trustee or their representative (e.g. solicitor) of the discretionary trust.